TechOptionsBD/vizsciflow/README.md

 # vizsciflow
 VizSciFlow is a scientific workflow management system.
 It provides a domain-specific language (DSL) for specifying the workflow model.
 Developers need Linux or WSL 2 on Windows to setup the development system locally.

-** quick install: download the setup.sh file to your home directory (or target directory for vizsciflow) and run: sudo ./setup.sh .
-You can skip 1-15 below steps. **
+**
+quick install:
+- Clone the repository and cd into it.
+- If setup.sh file is not executable, make it executable: chmod +x ./setup.sh
+- sudo ./setup.sh
+- Continue from step 15 from the following steps.
+**

 1. Install docker if it is not already installed using https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04 or follow these steps below: